How to Use Custom Icons for Elementor

 Final Word: How to Add Custom Icons in Elementor Pro

-One frequently asked question: can you use custom icons with the free version of Elementor?
-The custom icons feature (found under Elementor > Custom Icons in the WordPress dashboard) requires Elementor Pro.
-If you are on the free version and want to expand your icon options without upgrading, you can use a plugin like Icon Widget or add Font Awesome 5 or 6 manually through your theme's functions.php.
-These alternatives are more limited than the native custom icons system, but they work without a Pro license.
+A note on Elementor Free: the Custom Icons panel (Elementor > Custom Icons in the WordPress dashboard) is a Pro-only feature.
+If you are on the free version and want to expand beyond Font Awesome, options include the Icon Widget plugin, or manually loading Font Awesome 5 or 6 through your theme’s functions.php file.
+These alternatives are limited compared to the native custom icons system but work without a Pro license.

 Website Maintenance – Use Promocode: scanwp